Aggressors of Dark Kombat

-Aggressors of Dark Kombat, known in Japan as or GanGan, (Note: Gan-gan is a Japanese onomatopoeia for the sound of a large bell or a scolding voice.) is a 1994 fighting arcade game developed by ADK and published by SNK.
-It was originally released on SNK's Neo Geo MVS arcade platform, then on Neo Geo AES and Neo Geo CD home consoles, and in later decades appeared on retro compilations and digital storefronts.
-The English game title uses the same initials as the developer.
+Aggressors of Dark Kombat (Note: Known in Japan as Tsūkai GANGAN Kōshinkyoku (痛快GANGAN行進曲)) is a 1994 fighting video game developed by ADK and published by SNK for the Neo Geo arcade and home platforms.
 The game's defining feature was that, while it uses a generally 2D format, characters can move towards or away from the screen (somewhat similar to the "Oversway" system from the later SNK title Fatal Fury 3: Road to the Final Victory).
 While some reviews praised this mechanic, critics generally remarked that it offers no meaningful innovation and that the game is generic and lacking in depth.
 Though a modest success, Aggressors of Dark Kombat failed to match the popularity of the leading SNK fighters.